Starkscan

 • balance-of — you know the contract address.

-• GET /v1/{chain}/token/{token}/holders is a partner-tier indexed holder census for token-contract-first analytics.
-It is not a substitute for transfer-history replay and is intentionally outside the default read-key lane.
+• GET /v1/{chain}/token/{token}/holders is a partner-tier complete, pageable census of one immutable indexed ERC-20 holder generation.
+It is intentionally outside the default read-key lane.

 Partner holder example: